SandyRodger/RB175_networked_applications/01_introduction_and_prerequisites.md

 - We're using the special `<%= %>` syntax.
 - The final output is pure HTML.

-- The `<%= =>` tags are ERB syntax used to execute Ruby code that is embedded within a string.There are two forms of this:
+- The `<%= =>` tags are ERB syntax used to execute Ruby code that is embedded within a string.
+There are two forms of this:
-  - With =
+  - With `=`
     - `<%= =>`will evaluate the embedded Ruby code and include its return value in the HTML output.
-So for instance a method invokation would be good content for this tag.
+So for instance a method invocation would be good content for this tag.
-  - Without =
+  - Without `=`
     - `<% %>` wil only evaluate the ruby code, but not include the return value in the HTML output.
 So a method definition would be a good candidate for this one.

 - ERB can process entire files, rather than just strings.